O1ahmad/ansible-role-lotus/README.md

 - dedicated service user and group used by `lotus` for privilege separation (see [here](https://www.beyondtrust.com/blog/entry/how-separation-privilege-improves-security) for details)

 `install_type: <archive | source>` (**default**: archive)
-- **archive**: currently supported by Ubuntu and Fedora distributions (due to availibity of version >= 2.27 of the `glibc` *GNU libc libraries* package -- see [here](http://fr2.rpmfind.net/linux/rpm2html/search.php?query=glibc&submit=Search+...&system=&arch=) for per-distribution package availability) and compatible with both **tar and zip** formats, installation of Lotus via compressed archives results in the direct download of its component binaries, the `lotus` network client and `lotus-storage-miner` mining software, from the specified archive url.
+- **archive**: currently supported by Ubuntu and Fedora distributions (due to availibity of version >= 2.27 of the `glibc` *GNU libc libraries* package -- see [here](http://fr2.rpmfind.net/linux/rpm2html/search.php?query=glibc&submit=Search+...&system=&arch=) for per-distribution package availability) and compatible with both **tar and zip** formats, installation of Lotus via compressed archives results in the direct download of its component binaries, the `lotus` network client and `lotus-miner` mining software, from the specified archive url.

   **note:** archived installation binaries can be obtained from the official [releases](https://github.com/filecoin-project/lotus/releases) site or those generated from development/custom sources.